finncyr/ECO_LoL_Overlay_serverless/README.md

 - Choose _local file_ and select `index.html` as this file
 - Edit score and Names by doubleclicking on them

+**or**

+Add https://league-overlay.vercel.app as a browser source to your OBS Studio/XSplit.
+Edit score and Names by doubleclicking  on them inside the *Interaction* feature of OBS.

 ### Roadmap